Foreclosures, a Deep Rabbit Hole

 First, 95% of foreclosures are in a state of disrepair.
 This requires extensive renovation which can cost thousands, if not tens of thousands of dollars for the buyer.
 Typically, foreclosures are bought by investors that can pay in cash, or at least put a minimum of 20-25% down on a conventional loan.
 As a result, if a house’s condition cannot pass appraisal inspection, it will not qualify for a loan.
 Which means the only way it can be bought is with cash.

-Furthermore, while competing with 4 or 5 other offers for a deal on a foreclosure home, you may be losing out on other great move-in-ready homes as the only competitor if you act quickly!
+Furthermore, expect to compete with sometimes 5 or 10 other investors looking for a deal, willing to make cash offers.
+You may be losing out on other great move-in-ready homes as the only competitor if you act quickly!

 The Waiting Game…